Sphereon-Opensource/SIOP-OID4VP/README.md

 ### Relying Party and SIOP should have keys and DIDs

-Since the SIOP Auth library uses DIDs for both the Relying Party and the Self-Issued OpenID Provider, we expect these DIDs to be present on both sides, as well as the respective parties having access to their private key(s).
+Since the library uses DIDs for both the RP and the OP, we expect these DIDs to be present on both sides, and the respective parties should have access to their private key(s).
 How DIDs are created is out of scope of this library, but we provide a [ethereum DID example](ethr-dids-testnet.md) and [manual eosio DID walk-through](eosio-dids-testnet.md) if you want to test it yourself without having DIDs.